Addan123/ML-Project-k-Nearest-Neighbors-from-Scratch-Custom-Dataset-/README.md

+#How to Implement
+just open file in google colab and import dataset in it all guide and details of project is below

 # ML-Project-k-Nearest-Neighbors-from-Scratch-Custom-Dataset-
 A pure Python and NumPy implementation of the k-Nearest Neighbors algorithm.
 Covers supervised (classification, regression) and unsupervised (k-Means) learning.
 Using “Your Data.csv,” it demonstrates preprocessing, distance metrics, model evaluation, and visualization — connecting machine learning theory with practical, hands-on understanding.